muru/muru.github.io/index.md

 <!-- section -->

 I am a Gooner.
-Favourite players include "Mad Jens" Lehmann, Dennis Bergkamp and Wojciech Szczęsny.
+Favourite players include Dennis Bergkamp, Santi Cazorla, and Wojciech Szczęsny.
 I have been an Arsenal fan since the Champions League final in Paris, 2006.
 (Yes, I never got to enjoy the peak of the Wenger era.)
 Even so, there's only one.
 Arsène.
 Wenger.